Swiss IEEE EPS Webinar- High-speed datacom 400Gb/s transceiver with reduced manufacturing cost

 Higher speed and high-volume production at low cost are the two main factors that will drive the development of next generation optical modules for datacom applications.

-This webinar will focus on application of 400Gb/s transcievers in datacom and the challenges of low-cost packaging.
-Dr. Hélène Debrégeas form Almae Technologies with talk about the development of transmitters using 4 InP-based laser-modulators operating at 100Gb/s and Dr. Christophe Petit form Albis Optoelectronics will talk about development of recievers based on 4 avalanche photodiodes with backside lenses.
+This webinar will focus on application of 400Gb/s transceivers in datacom and the challenges of low-cost packaging.
+Dr. Hélène Debrégeas from Almae Technologies with talk about the development of transmitters using 4 InP-based laser-modulators operating at 100Gb/s and Dr. Christophe Petit from Albis Optoelectronics will talk about the development of receivers based on 4x56 Gbaud photodiode arrays with backside lenses.

 Date and Time

 Microsoft Teams meeting

 Join on your computer, mobile app or room device

 Click here to join the meeting

 Download Teams | Join on the web

 NOTICE: You can already join the meeting to validate it's working.
 You don't need to have Teams to join this meeting.
 Click on the 'Join Teams Meeting' link to use the web application (WebApp).

 - No Admission Charge